ASU CXFEL Science Workshops

 Workshops on Scientific Opportunities with the Compact X-ray Free Electron Laser (CXFEL)

-The Compact X-ray Free Electron Laser (CXFEL) Science Workshops are being held throughout 2018 to explore the novel scientific opportunities enabled by the novel x-ray laser under development at ASU.
-These workshops will address a wide range of topics, beginning with attosecond molecular dynamics and continuing through femtosecond crystallography in biology, quantum materials, and dynamical studies of extreme states of matter.
+The Compact X-ray Free Electron Laser (CXFEL) Science Workshops are being held throughout 2018 and 2019 to explore the scientific opportunities enabled by the novel x-ray laser under development at ASU as well as the first generation compact X-ray light source (CXLS) currently under construction.
+These workshops will address a wide range of topics, beginning with attosecond molecular dynamics and continuing through femtosecond crystallography in biology, quantum materials, bioimaging, and the dynamics and chemistry of biomaterials.

 CXFEL Workshop #3: Light on the Quantum Leap: XFEL Applications for Quantum Materials

 This workshop will explore non-equilibrium phenomena with interacting spin, charge, and lattice degrees of freedom including emergent phenomena in quantum materials.
 Extremely sensitive time-resolved methods at CXFEL will take advantage of multiple color pulses with variable attosecond to femtosecond delays.